Go Back

 • Cool on the baking tray for 5 minutes, then transfer to a rack to cool completely.
 Make sure cookies cool completely before you attempt to ice, if they're warm the glaze with run.

-Glaze and Decorate Cookies:
+Step 4: Glaze and Decorate the Cookies

 • In a small bowl add the powdered sugar and 1 Tablespoon of cream.
 Whisk together or beat with hand mixers.
 Add 1 more Tablespoon of cream after you have a lumpy mixture, and continue to stir.